tigeorgia/electionsms/README.md

 Web application sending bulk SMS to a group of election observers, via Magti web services.

+### Fill up application.propertie with Magti WS details
+Before packaging and deploying the app, you must specify Magti's webservice details:

+1. Open /src/main/resources/application.properties
+2. For each line, replace \*\*** with the appropriate information Magti provided to you.

 ### How to package the application

 Once you have cloned the application onto your machine, go throught the following steps: